Skip to main content

 "There are so many lovely things that one can say about Candace: her ability to connect with people from all walks of life; her warmth, kindness, and profound empathy; her deep passion for and commitment to service; her meticulous attention to detail to make certain the work is of the highest quality; her obviously loving relationship with Ed; and her joy and laughter even in trying circumstances," said Suzanne Stalls, CNM, MA, Senior Technical Advisor, Jhpiego.
 "I am deeply grateful that Candace is a part of my life and I know there are hundreds of others whose lives she and Ed have touched.
 They make the world a more compassionate, just place."

-Candace has numerous publications, including a chapter on US migrant health as global health in an award-winning textbook on global health nursing.
-She continues to serve as a consultant for the Health Resources and Services Administration’s Bureau of Primary Health Care and has been MCN’s Specialist for Clinical Systems and Women’s Health since 2001.
+Candace has numerous publications, including a chapter on US mobile health as global health in an award-winning textbook on global health nursing.
+She continues to serve as a consultant for the Health Resources and Services Administration’s Bureau of Primary Health Care.
+She recently retired from MCN, where she was Specialist for Clinical Systems and Women’s Health since 2001.

 “I am so grateful for all the work Candace does to ensure a professional, genuine portrayal of the challenges faced by women employed in agriculture,” said Melissa Castillo, Director of Community Outreach for Kinston Community Health Center in North Carolina.